On Z2 harmonic functions on $\mathbb{R}^2$ and the polynomial Pell's equation: Properties of harmonic functions

-\begin{remark} If $f$ is a $Z2$ harmonic function, then $f(z_1) = 0$.
-So we can always write $f$ as for some entire function $u(z)$ on $\IC$.
-However, not every entire function $u(z)$ on $\IC$ makes the above expression a $Z2$ harmonic function.
-Because this expression may not be well-defined in general.
-In fact, we have the following definition and theorem. \end{remark}
+\begin{remark} If $f$ is a $\mathbb{Z}_2$ harmonic function, then $f(z_1) = 0$.
+So we can always write $f$ as for some entire function $u(z)$ in $\IC$.
+However, clearly only admissible entire functions $u(z)$ in $\IC$ make the above expression well-defined $\mathbb{Z}_2$ harmonic functions. \end{remark}